vladimirdolzhenko/reviewcomment/README.md

 To get review comments project has to have VCS enabled.

 You can comment multiple lines (a just single line) with a right click on the line :

 ![](https://raw.githubusercontent.com/vladimirdolzhenko/reviewcomment/master/images/popup.png?raw=true)

-Select a review source (if there are multiple)
+Select a review source (if there are multiple):

 ![](https://raw.githubusercontent.com/vladimirdolzhenko/reviewcomment/master/images/new_comment_editor.png?raw=true)

-Or edit existed
+Or edit existed:

 ![](https://raw.githubusercontent.com/vladimirdolzhenko/reviewcomment/master/images/comment_editor.png?raw=true)

 Quick comments overview:

 ![](https://raw.githubusercontent.com/vladimirdolzhenko/reviewcomment/master/images/tooltip.png?raw=true)

 Or open comments for edit/view via popup menu:

 ![](https://raw.githubusercontent.com/vladimirdolzhenko/reviewcomment/master/images/comments_popup.png?raw=true)

 There is a highlight for multiline comment.
 Comment that has more than one note looks a bit different to a single note comment:

 ![](https://raw.githubusercontent.com/vladimirdolzhenko/reviewcomment/master/images/review_gutter_icons.png?raw=true)

 ## Known issues